 You should generally use a programmers' text editor, rather than an ordinary editor.
 What's the difference?
-Well, a programmers' text editor will let you do things that programmers need, like indenting or unindenting a block of code, or finding the matching closing curly brace for a given opening curly brace.
+Well, a programmers' text editor will let you do things that programmers need, like to indent or unindent a block of code, or to find the matching closing curly brace for a given opening curly brace.
 On Unix systems, the two most popular programmers' editors are emacs and vi (and their variants and clones).
-BBEdit and TextMate are good editors for Mac OS X, and a lot of people have said nice things about UltraEdit and PFE (Programmer's Favorite Editor) on Windows.
-The perlfaq2 manpage lists several other editors, too.
+Both of these have been ported to several non-Unix systems, and many systems today offer a graphical editor (which uses a pointing device like a mouse).
+In fact, there are even versions of vi and emacs that offer a graphical interface.
 Ask your local expert about text editors on your system.